What is a skills-based CV and do I need one?

 Section 7 – references

-It’s good practice to put down a couple of names, job titles, and contact details for your references – of course, after you have gotten their permission to do so.
-You should also put ‘references available upon request’ too – sometimes employers like to talk with a range of references.
+It’s good practice to put down a couple of names, job titles, and contact details for your references – of course, if you have their permission to do so.
+You should put ‘references available upon request’ if you aren’t including exact names here, or if you want to include additional opportunities beyond the references you’ve already included.

 Extra CV tips

-So those are all the sections you will want to cover when writing your skills-based CV.
+So, those are all of the sections you‘ll want to cover when writing your skills-based CV.
 As well as covering all those points, you’ll want to make sure that the CV is no more than two pages long, and while it can be good to express some design flair, you don’t want to go too overboard.

-At the end of the day, though, you want to emphasize the relevant skills for the role, so make sure that is your focus.
+Ultimately, you want to emphasise your relevant skills for the role, so make sure that is your main focus.

 Final thoughts

 With so many different types of CV, it can be tricky to know which one best suits your situation.
-When it comes to skills-based CVs, though, there are only a few instances when it might be necessary for you to write one.
-Knowing and understanding your situation and what you’re looking to achieve before putting pen to paper will dictate which CV format you should use.
+Knowing and understanding your situation and what you’re looking to achieve before putting pen to paper will help dictate which CV format you should use.

-The crux of the skills-based CV is to demonstrate your skills, and how you can use them in the role you are applying to.
-Hitting keywords that the employer might have mentioned in the job description and in the specifications in your list of skills will make you stand out so that you’ll end up acing your next remote interview.
+The aim of a skills-based CV is to demonstrate your skills, and how you can use them in the role you are applying to.
+Incorporating keywords that the employer might have mentioned in the job description and specifications in your list of skills will make you stand out.